Nazriya Nazim: Artistry and public image

+Nazriya Nazim at the 61st Filmfare Awards South, 2014.

 Nazriya has established herself as one of the highest paid Malayalam actresses.
 Shilpa Nair Anand of The Hindu termed her as "Kerala's sweetheart".
 Nikhil Skaria Korah of Onmanorama noted, "Nazriya Nazim's cute expressions and the roles of chirpy and happy young women in many movies had earned her the "girl-next-door" status."

 Her characters from Ohm Shanthi Oshaana and Bangalore Days, are considered among the strongest female roles in Malayalam films.
 On Ohm Shanthi Oshaana, ScoopWhoop noted, "Nazriya's Pooja is quite new and refreshing in Malayalam cinema".
 The film was narrated from a woman's perspective, which The Hindu found to be a "rarity" in Malayalam films.
 Parvati Mohan of Film Companion, spoke about Divya from Bangalore Days: "Kunju's is a very realistic empowerment.
 Despite operating within the bounds of patriarchy, she gets what she wants out of it, in the best way that she can."
 For these performance, Ranjana K of Mathrubhumi opined that there is no actress in Malayalam cinema to replace Nazriya.

 In the Kochi Times Most Desirable Women list, Nazriya was placed 5th in 2013 and 3rd in 2017, 2018 and 2020.
 Nazriya was named the Women of the Year by Man's World, in 2020.
-With over 8.3 million followers, Nazriya is the most followed Malayalam actress on Instagram.
+With over 8.4 million followers, Nazriya is the most followed Malayalam actress on Instagram.
 She is also noted for her fashion style.